-- .
-Is a U.S. citizen, national, or resident al- - · Is claimed as a dependent on your tax - Is your son, daughter, adopted child, grandchild, stepchild, or foster child, and - · Was under age 17 at the end of the year.
+- Is a U.S. citizen, national, or resident alien (or, if you are a U.S. national, your adopted child who lived with you all year as a member of your household), - Is your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, or a descendant of any of them (for example, your grandchild), and - 3.
+Was under age 17 at the end of the year.